Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### Normalized device coordinates

+The normalized device space is a cube, with right, bottom, front of (-1, -1, -1) and a left, top, back of (1, 1, 1).
 The normalized device coordinates are the clip space coordinates divide by the `w` component of the clip coordinates.
 This is called [Perspective divide](https://www.khronos.org/opengl/wiki/Vertex_Post-Processing#Perspective_divide)

 ![normalized device coordinates](image/NDC.png)